pauldedecker/commco-lab/README.md

 a) as evidence to identify deficits in intensive / specialized programs and services.
 We believe that this will help identify / reduce / eliminate barriers to the existing, limited clinical programs, services and supports in NL.

 b) to advocate for government funding to research and establish the identified needed intensive / specialized programs, services and supports for PWS in our province.
 We also want to develop workshops/guides for participants to understand concealable social identities commonly held by PWS, and any mental health concerns that often go along with them.
-SLPs, ECE's, PWS, and community members will develop skills to become aware of the role of stigma associated with non-standard ways of speaking.
+SLPs, ECEs, PWS, and community members will develop skills to become aware of the role of stigma associated with non-standard ways of speaking.

 c) to identify other areas / concerns / issues related to supports and services that will require future research or surveying.